-Tail Stall - The skater rolls up the ramp fakie then stalls the tail of the skateboard over the coping and drops back in.
+Tail Stall - The skater rolls up the ramp fakie then stalls the tail of the skateboard on the coping and drops back in.

 You will need to be able to roll fakie all the way up to the coping.
-This will take a lot of speed for a beginner.
+This will feel like a lot of speed for a beginner.
 Pumping the ramp to get this high will be a good workout and a great practice for a skater who hasn’t pulled this before.
-The time will be spent on building you muscles while pumping.
-The actual tail stall is like dropping in in reverse.
-It takes a bit of guts to pull those wheels off the ramp the frist few time.
-Once you tap the tail and bring them back down you will see it isn't that tough.
+The time spent on building you muscles while pumping.
+The actual tail stall is like a reverse drop in.
+It takes a bit of guts to pull those wheels off the ramp the first few time.
+Once you tap the tail and bring the wheels back down you will see it isn't that tough.

-You body doesn't really move during this trick.
-Your legs just twist.
+You body doesn't move much during this trick.
+Your legs do.
 The back leg extends and taps the tail.
 The front leg bends up and lets the wheel up and off the ramp.

 To do tricks at the coping you need to be able to pump well.
 To gain speed and hold it each time you go up and down the ramp.

 If you are not able to get up and out of the ramp to stall.
 Just tap the tail and drop back in.
 With practice and increased strength you will be able to pump up to stall.